Snohomish River: Course

 The Snohomish River forms at the confluence of the Snoqualmie and Skykomish Rivers just west of Monroe.
 Both of these rivers originate in the Cascades and drain the west slopes of the mountains in southeastern Snohomish County and northeastern King County.
 The Snohomish River flows generally northwestward from the confluence, passing under state route 522 and flowing alongside Lord Hill Regional Park before reaching downtown Snohomish.
 Here, it is joined by the Pilchuck River, its main tributary, and flows under state route 9.
 From Snohomish, the river continues northwestward through a broad floodplain, forming the eastern boundary of the city of Everett.
 The final few miles of the river in Everett form the Snohomish River estuary, a river delta that features wetlands and tideflats spread out across various islands and arms of the river.
-Several bridges carry U.S. 2, Interstate 5, and state route 529 across the delta.
+Several bridges carry U.S. Route 2, Interstate 5, and State Route 529 across the delta.
 The river then empties into Possession Sound, which is part of Puget Sound, between Everett and Marysville.

+Human history

+In November 2024, a ballot measure in the City of Everett proposed personhood and rights for the Snohomish River itself within the city limits.
+It was approved by voters and allows residents to file lawsuits on behalf of the river.

+Pollution

+The lower Snohomish River was a site of major industry during the 20th century that contaminated the area with various pollutants, including oil and fuel products from former mills and factories.
+An ore smelter operated by ASARCO contaminated soil and groundwater near the Snohomish River with arsenic.
+The river has also been used as a site for illegal dumping of tires, litter, and batteries.
+The county government began a program to remove derelict vessels, including old boats, in the Snohomish River delta in 2018; by 2023, the program had removed 27 vessels that had leaked pollutants into the river.